 All resolutions must be submitted at least 6 months before a Congress otherwise they will be carried over to the next Congress.
 All Resolutions must be completed before the Congress.
 The only exception is if a time critical matter arises during the Congress and one which the President after consulting with the Exco feels cannot wait until the next Congress.The draft resolutions will be circulated with the MWIA members 2-3 page guide for General Assemblies 4 weeks in advance of the Congress.

-- The new template (version May 2017) for submitting the resolutions and further information can be downlaoded under this link
+- An updated template (version July 2018) for submitting the resolutions and further information can be downloaded under this link

 All MWIA resolutions are summarized here: